spertus/soil-carbon-statistics/README.md

 `hedgerow_analysis.R` is an analysis of Jessica Chiartas' hedgerow/row quasi-experiment in the Central Valley.
 The corresponding data files are `HR_Soil_Health_Updated.csv` and `HR_soil_carbon.csv`.

 `california_SOC_analysis.R` is a script to analyze Paige Stanley's samples from Paicines Ranch, Jessica Chiartas' samples from Southern California cropland, and assay replicates done on their respective labs.
 The corresponding data file is `R_Heterogeneity_Master_PS_04132021.xlsx`.

+`saturation_hypothesis.Rmd` is an R markdown notebook evaluating the "saturation hypothesis" that SOC gains are moderated by baseline SOC levels.
+The hypothesis is articulated and critiqued in [Slessarev et al 2022](https://onlinelibrary.wiley.com/doi/full/10.1111/gcb.16491).